rileyzilka01/robotic-hand/README.md

-requirements
+#requirements

-pip3 install mediapipe
+pip3 install mediapipe\n
-pip3 install opencv-python
+pip3 install opencv-python\n
-pip3 install adafruit-circuitpython-pca9685
+pip3 install adafruit-circuitpython-pca9685\n
-pip3 install adafruit-cricuitpython-servokit
+pip3 install adafruit-cricuitpython-servokit\n
-pip3 install adafruit-circuitpython
+pip3 install adafruit-circuitpython\n

 The model file contains all the solidworks files for the hand and motor models, it also contains the gcode and stl files for each for 3D printing